Legally sharp

 – regularly update employment agreements and employee handbooks

-– review whether amendment clauses still reflect the actual practice within your organisation
+– review whether amendment clauses still reflect the actual practice within your organisation.

-By structuring this in advance, you can prevent a practical arrangement from unintentionally
+By structuring this in advance, you can prevent a practical arrangement from unintentionally turning into a legally enforceable right.

 Legal insight – question for entrepreneurs

-Do you know which arrangements within your organisation may already qualify as acquired
+Do you know which arrangements within your organisation may already qualify as acquired employment conditions?

-employment conditions, feel free to contact us.
-We are happy to assist in creating a legally
+If you would like to assess how much flexibility your organisation actually has when adjusting employment conditions, feel free to contact us.
+We are happy to assist in creating a legally sound and future-proof framework for your employment arrangements.

 Expertise